KennyBossOfThisGym/credit-based-max-min/README.md

 # masters-project-max-min
-This project is a set of emulation and postprocessing scripts, which are used to calculate and analyze credit-based max-min fairness algoritm inside of isolated environments (my masters degree project).
+This project is a set of emulation and postprocessing scripts, which are used to calculate and analyze credit-based max-min fairness algorithm inside of isolated environments (my masters degree project).
 # Credit-based Max-min fairness
 Requires docker container with mysql + n number of empty containers for network emulation